FOREX-Dollar gains vs euro after US CPI data cements rate hike view

 Analysts attributed the earlier roughly six-week high in the euro to continued repurchases of the currency, or "short-covering," in the wake of the European Central Bank's smaller-than-expected stimulus move this month and the view that the Fed could indicate Wednesday that it will be slow to raise U.S. rates further after the first hike.

+Those expectations for a so-called dovish pace of rate hikes after the first move by the U.S. central bank capped the dollar's gains against the euro, said Steven Englander, head of G10 foreign exchange strategy at Citi in New York.

+"It's very unlikely that the Fed will give a hawkish hike tomorrow," he said in reference to potential signals from the Fed on Wednesday that it will hike rates at a fast pace after the first move.

-Gains in stock markets worldwide and oil prices also boosted risk appetite, leading the dollar to firm against the safe-haven yen but slip against riskier emerging market currencies.
-The dollar was last down over 1 percent against the Mexican peso at 17.13 pesos after hitting a record high Monday of 17.47.
+Gains in stock markets worldwide and oil prices also boosted risk appetite, leading the dollar to gain against the safe-haven yen but slip against riskier emerging market currencies.
+The dollar was last down 0.90 percent against the Mexican peso at 17.15 pesos after hitting a record high Monday of 17.47.

-The Fed's first rate hike "should provide comfort, and take some skittishness out off the market," and that expectation of greater relief helped boost emerging market currencies, said Douglas Borthwick, managing director at Chapdelaine Foreign Exchange in New York.

-The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.69 percent at 98.263.
-The index rose to a nearly one-week high of 98.292 after hitting a nearly six-week low of 97.190..
+The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.5 percent at 98.095 after hitting a nearly six-week low of 97.190..

+The dollar was last up 0.39 percent against the yen at 121.515 yen.
+(Reporting by Sam Forgione; Additional reporting by Anirban Nag in London; Editing by James Dalgleish)